LukeGrahamLandry/franca/devlog.md

+// - did: @match/@switch on enum names so you don't have to say @case in switch.

 ## Jul 6

 - flow result type through function literals + constants so you don't have to put type annotations on @match to use dot field of enum/tagged.